My website address is: https://www.knittingforcharity.org.

 - Once I receive your credit card information, it is stored it on a server that isn’t accessible from the Internet.
 [Back to Top]

-- From time to time, I may disclose your information to our “business partners” – companies I know and trust and with which I have joint arrangements to offer products or services, or with whom I have agreements to provide certain services on our behalf (like processing your credit card).
+- From time to time, I may disclose your information to my “business partners” – companies I know and trust and with which I have joint arrangements to offer products or services, or with whom I have agreements to provide certain services on our behalf (like processing your credit card).
 I do this only for products and services you know about and want to receive.
-AND I (and the law!) require that they have privacy policies just as protective as ours.
+AND I (and the law!) require that they have privacy policies just as protective as mine.